h2oai/h2o-3/h2o-k8s/tests/clustering/README.md

 and this image is downloaded from `harbor.h2o.ai` every single time.
 As the whole Kubernetes docker runs inside a Docker and is intended to be used only once, there is no cache.
 Usually, this stage is a matter of seconds.

-As soon as H2O pods are deployed, the `h2o-cluster-check.sh` is started.This queries H2O for cluster info by `curl http://localhost:8080/3/Cloud`.
+As soon as H2O pods are deployed, the `h2o-cluster-check.sh` is started.
+This queries H2O for cluster info by `curl http://localhost:8080/3/Cloud`.
 The cloud size in the JSON returned must be equal to the expected value.
 If it is equal, then the test is considered to be a pass and an exit value of `0` is returned, indicating a passed test to Jenkins.
 Otherwise, a value of `1` is returned, signaling a failed test to Jenkins.
 In both cases, before the script exists, a cleanup of the Kubernetes cluster is done using `k3d delete`